Human subject research: Research in rural communities

 Recently there has been a shift from conducting research studies at research institution facilities or academic centers to rural communities.
 There is concern surrounding the topics addressed during the discussions with this specific demographic of participants, particularly having to do with funding, overall efficacy of the treatment being studied, and if conducting such studies is done to the highest ethical standard.

 Ann Cook and Freeman Hoas from the University of Montana's Department of Psychology conducted a study to gain more understanding about what influences potential candidates to consent to participation in any given clinical trial.
 They published their findings in February 2015.
 Cook and Hoas asked for the perspectives of the researchers and whether they would consent to being a subject in a clinical trial.
 To assess the shift to rural communities, they surveyed 34 physicians or researchers and 46 research coordinators from states that have "large rural populations and have historically demonstrated limited participation in clinical research."
 Proper consent forms were provided and signed at the start of the study.
 Of the physicians and research coordinators that participated in this study, 90% were from hospital centers or worked in a hospital-clinic setting.
 Of all the participants, only 66% of research coordinators and 53% of physicians received training in research methods, while 59% of the coordinators received any ethics training.
 Only 17% of the physicians had ethics research training prior to this study.

-Hoas and Cook categorized their findings into the following main topics: